-Temperatures in buildings across campus should ideally be about 70 degrees in the winter and 74 degrees in the summer.
-Since there is not a thermostat in every space, our goal is to provide average temperatures at these numbers, although actual measurements in individual spaces will likely vary by a couple of degrees.
+Temperature settings will be standardized across campus with a target of 70 degrees in the winter and 74 degrees in the summer.
+Since there is not a thermostat in every space, Facilities aims to provide average temperatures at these numbers, however actual measurements in individual spaces will likely vary by a couple of degrees.

-Physical Plant continually works with building managers for unusual types of spaces such as the Hart Center to come up reasonable solutions while still meeting the aims of this policy.
+Facilities will also work with building managers for unusual types of spaces, such as the Hart Center, to come up reasonable solutions while still meeting the aims of this policy.

 Night Temperature Setback

 The buildings with computer control of the temperatures also have the ability to be varied at specific times of the day.
-Administrative, office and classroom areas will be adjusted to have further energy reductions from 8 p.m. to 7 a.m. and on days when the College is closed or on the weekends.
-Special events outside the normal occupancy hours must be scheduled in consultation with Physical Plant.
+Administrative, office and classroom areas will be adjusted to have further energy reductions from 8:00 p.m.-7:00 a.m. and on days when the college is closed or on the weekends.
+Special events outside the normal occupancy hours must be scheduled in consultation with Facilities.
 Notices must be received 48 hours prior to the scheduled event in order to ensure that HVAC settings are set appropriately and any personnel matters can be settled in advance.

 Work Area Space Heaters

 If a space heater is required in a localized area, departments should only use high efficiency radiant heaters.
 High efficiency radiant heaters are now available that use 170 watts at an estimated annual cost of $24 per year.
 Although the use of these heaters is discouraged, exceptions may be made via a request to Work Control at x2263.
 Individual departments are responsible for the initial costs of these high efficiency radiant heaters.
 Facilities will provide funding for the heaters if proper set point temperatures in a localized area cannot be maintained without the benefit of space heaters.
 The following heaters are approved for campus use:

 Berko 202SL panel